DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Related Work

 \textbf{Vision-Language Pre-training and Alignment.} Several works~\cite{CLIP, ALIGN,kim2021vilt,li2021align,li2022blip} study the pre-training of VLMs in cases of improving various downstream tasks, including recognition, captioning, and text generation.
 In particular, contrastive learning has achieved impressively aligned image and text representations by training VLMs on large-scale datasets, as demonstrated by several works~\cite{CLIP,ALIGN,alayrac2022flamingo}.
 For example, the representative work, CLIP~\cite{CLIP}, can perform zero-shot classification on ImageNet~\cite{imagenet} without fine-tuning or re-training.
 Inspired by CLIP's generalizability in visual recognition, various attempts have been made to adapt CLIP's knowledge to dense prediction models such as image segmentation~\cite{xu2022odise, rao2022denseclip, OpenSeg, zhou2022maskclip} and object detection~\cite{gu2021open_vild, OV-DETR} in the context of open-vocabulary recognition.
 Meanwhile, several works~\cite{zhou2022maskclip, shi2022proposalclip} use CLIP to extract pseudo labels for dense prediction tasks.
-Our method effectively explores CLIP's ability in the case of OVOD, where CLIP models help discover the object of novel categories to bridge the conceptual gap between training and testing.
+Our method also uses the knowledge of the pre-trained VLMs.
+Rather than using vision language alignment, our method effectively explores CLIP's novel class-finding ability in the case of OVOD.
+In particular, CLIP models help discover the object of novel categories to bridge the conceptual gap between training and testing.